awslabs/amazon-emr-on-eks-custom-image-cli/installer/pyinstaller/INSTRUCTION.md

 # Installer Use Guide

 ### Build Installer for Linux
-The build script for linux is tested on `quay.io/pypa/manylinux2014_x86_64`.
+The build script for linux is tested on Amazon Linux 2.

 ```
 cd <Path to the Source Code>